Syllabication: Rules, Division Patterns, & More

 Syllable types found in English:

-Diphthong: Vowel pair makes a new sound that is neither long nor short
+Diphthong: a pair of vowels making a new sound, neither long nor short.

 * In this case, mag and net are both closed syllables (labeled with a CL for closed).

-For further helpful hints, click HERE to watch one of our recent videos on syllabication!
+For further helpful hints, click HERE to watch one of our videos on syllabication!

 Written by Brainspring